apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. note::
    In order to enable TLS v1 or v1.1, additional ciphers must be added to proxy.config.ssl.client.cipher_suite.
-For example this list would restore the SHA1 (insecure!) cipher suites suitable for these deprecates TLS versions:
+For example this list would restore the SHA1 (insecure!) cipher suites suitable for these deprecated TLS versions:

    ECDHE-ECDSA-AES256-SHA:ECDHE-RSA-AES256-SHA:DHE-RSA-AES256-SHA:ECDHE-ECDSA-AES128-SHA:ECDHE-RSA-AES128-SHA:DHE-RSA-AES128-SHA:AES256-SHA:AES128-SHA